 None of this will benefit mobile users, however, and studies show that more than half of Americans use mobile devices as their primary means of accessing the Internet.

 Use heading styles consistently.

 The code that creates header styles — h1, h2, h3, etc. — is what web developers call “semantic,” which means it tells screen readers and other assistive technologies helpful information about how the page is structured.

 A prospective student browsing your site with a screen reader can, for example, use the screen reader to skim the page by reading only headings.
 If you’ve created your headings by increasing type size, using all-caps, or adding bold, underline, or italics, the screen reader may not interpret your headings as headings.
 That would make your page un-skimmable, which will force your user to listen to the entire page to find what he or she is looking for.

-Add alt text to every image.
+Add meaningful alt text to meaningful images.